-UPDATE: Please note that the schedule of the program has been revised. (posted 27 Jan 2015)
+UPDATE: Please note that the schedule of the programme has been revised. (posted 27 Jan 2015)

 International Summer Programme in Architecture: Cities in Asia (9 credits) | ARCH1900

-Studio SEL-HKG-SIN is a credit bearing, four-week design and research studio organized annually by the University of Hong Kong (HKU) Faculty of Architecture in multiple cities in Asia.
-Taught by a diverse group of faculty members from the HKU, and speakers from internationally renowned universities and independent research groups, the course offers participants a design studio experience within Asia’s most vibrant contexts.
+Studio SEL-HKG-SIN is a credit bearing, four-week design and research studio organised annually by the University of Hong Kong (HKU) Faculty of Architecture in multiple cities in Asia.
+Taught by a diverse group of faculty members from the HKU, ETH Future Cities Lab, and Kangwon National University, and speakers from internationally renowned universities and independent research groups, the course offers participants a design studio experience within Asia’s most vibrant contexts.

-The International Summer Program in Architecture positions Hong Kong as a launch pad to other Asian cities, linking strategically with the cities of Seoul and Singapore this year.
-Positioning the learning process on the multiple fronts of society, culture and the city, this programme has the advantage of connecting to teaching and research platforms of the Swiss Federal Institute of Technology (ETH) Future Cities Lab, Asian Urban Lab, HKUrban Lab, and other universities and think-tanks.
+The International Summer Programme in Architecture strategically links the cities of Hong Kong, Seoul, and Singapore this year.
+Positioning the learning process on the multiple fronts of society, culture and the city, this programme has the advantage of connecting to teaching and research platforms of the Swiss Federal Institute of Technology (ETH) Future Cities Lab, Asian Urban Lab, Kangwon National University, and other universities and think-tanks.

-Participants will have the benefit of visiting unique areas of the city under-going massive change, exploring and discussing broad-ranging issues such as identity, migration, cultural production, post-colonialism, nationalism and globalization, and other new topics in architectural history and theory.
-Field trips to neighbouring cities form part of this program (details to be announced).
-In support of the design and research studio, a daily lecture and seminar program will further enrich the participants’ knowledge in these fields.
+Participants will have the benefit of visiting unique areas of the city under-going massive change, exploring and discussing broad-ranging issues such as identity, migration, cultural production, post-colonialism, nationalism and globalisation, and other new topics in architectural history and theory.
+Field trips to neighbouring cities form part of this programme (details to be announced).
+In support of the design and research studio, a daily lecture and seminar programme will further enrich the participants’ knowledge in these fields.